learn-co-curriculum/dsc-prework-intro/README.md

 - If you can't figure out why your code isn't working, look back to the section of prework that teaches that code, or try googling for information about the specific syntax you're trying to use.  ("90% of programming is googling StackOverflow").

 - If you get completely stuck and need to check the solutions to move forward, just look at the specific solution for the piece you got stuck on, instead of reading the solutions for the entire lab.

-- For every solution you see, type out the code 5 times and say what the code is doing out loud!

 - In coding in general and Python specifically, there are lots of ways to accomplish any given task.
 It is a common occurrence to encounter code in the solutions that accomplishes the same result as the code you wrote but in a different way.
 Your code isn't necessarily wrong just because it's different from the solution!
 Consider why the solution code might be written differently than your code, even though it accomplishes the same thing.